Best Gaming Chairs in 2022

 XRocker has been around since 2005.
-The company has mostly focused on the rocker gaming chair market, having recently expanded into pedestal territory with this model, the X Rocker Pro Series 2.1.
+The company has focused chiefly on the rocker gaming chair market, having recently expanded into pedestal territory with this model, the X Rocker Pro Series 2.1.
 XRocker claims that this is the best chair for gaming with a controller, and after gaming in it for a few days, that’s not far from the mark.
 This is a fantastic gaming chair for PS4, Xbox One, or those brave people who opt for wireless couch gaming in front of their gaming TVs on PC.

 Let’s talk about the ergonomics of the chair first.
 Built as a pedestal-type seat, it is basically a rocker that has been put on a base that can swivel and tilt but doesn’t really provide lean-back and reclining functionalities.
 It’s probably not the best PC gaming chair, as the position you sit in favors a controller or some sort of comfortable lapboard, ideally with a wireless mouse and keyboard setup.

 The seat itself has a built-in head pillow but no separate back or neck pillows.
-There is only one color and material option available – you’re stuck with black PU leather, which can get pretty hot over long gaming sessions, but is otherwise very comfortable to sit in.
+There is only one color and material option available - you’re stuck with black PU leather, which can get pretty hot over long gaming sessions but is otherwise very comfortable to sit in.
 The included armrests are one of the weak points.
-They are not necessarily uncomfortable, but the build quality is very questionable and there’s very little in the way of adjustment options.
+They are not necessarily uncomfortable, but the build quality is very questionable, and there’s very little in the way of adjustment options.

 Its wireless audio and easy console connectivity make it one of the best console gaming chairs we’ve tested.
-The two speakers flanking your head and the subwoofer located underneath you provide pretty good immersive sound, but don’t expect audiophile-level quality in this price range.
+The two speakers flanking your head and the subwoofer located underneath you provide pretty good and immersive sound but don’t expect audiophile-level quality in this price range.
 Still, how many gaming chairs with speakers do you know of, especially ones with decent sound quality?

 A Bluetooth connection also allows it to transmit vibrations to your body for a more immersive movie or gaming experience.
 Alternatively, you can use the tech inside the chair for a light massage while you’re gaming or relaxing.
 It’s truly a best buy gaming chair if you’re looking for an all-in-one solution to seating and gaming audio on a budget.